prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ListenLocal makes the Alertmanager server listen on loopback, so that it
+<p>listenLocal makes the Alertmanager server listen on loopback, so that it
 does not bind against the Pod IP.
 Note this is only for the Alertmanager UI, not the gossip communication.</p>
 </td>